Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 Approval of livestock housing systems

-If the livestock housing system you use is not included in the Rav-list, you have to request approval with the Netherlands Enterprise Agency (RVO, in Dutch).
+If the livestock housing system you use is not included in the Rav-list, you have to request approval from the competent authority.
+In general this is the municipality.
 You can also apply for a lower emission factor if your livestock housing system reduces ammonia emissions.
 First you apply for a special emission factor.
 You then apply to your municipality (in Dutch) for a permit to use the housing system.
 Once you have received the permit you will get a provisional emission factor in annex 1 of the Rav.
 If you have measurements carried out and you send the results to RVO within 3 years, the emission factor will be included in the Rav.

 Particulate matter emissions